Nanta-Sp/MIDAS-Hackathon-Aug2025/README.md

 - **Evaluation**: Additional metrics, fairness analysis
 - **Documentation**: More tutorial examples, advanced techniques

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Feel free to use, modify, and distribute this code for any purpose!

 ---

 **🔧 Built with Python, scikit-learn, XGBoost, LangChain, and other modern ML tools**